Frederick Douglass High School (Baltimore): History

+Recent history

 In 2008, Frederick Douglass High School was the subject of an HBO documentary: Hard Times at Douglass High: A No Child Left Behind Report Card, directed by Oscar award-winning filmmakers Alan Raymond and Susan Raymond.
 They shot the film during the 2004 - 2005 school year, highlighting its history and its academic and financial struggles while working to comply with the No Child Left Behind Act.

+In the 2024–25 and 2025-26 school years, all classes were moved to a different location to allow for extensive renovation of the original school building.
+Instead, classes were scheduled to take place at 6900 Park Heights Avenue, Baltimore, from August 2024 to June 2026.

-Demographics
+Demographics and statistics

-Douglass high school, as of 2007, had 1,151 students, of which 52% were female.
-African American students made up 99% of the total student population with 53% qualifying for free lunch.
-The school has 59 teachers for a 1:20 teacher per pupil ratio.
-The breakdown of students per grade was: